cintiamar/healywonder/README.md

 The contact form, cookie policy, and input for the newsletter are foreseen in the project and will be developed later.

-## Features
-While the homepage has dozens of possible distractions, the landing page is super focused.

-The design is developed to interact with the _female buyer persona_, ***classified in the limbic map as "Hedonist and Adventure"***.

-The **Quiz** on the subject of frequency therapy is used to provide interaction with the user.

-## Features to be developed:
-- contact form development;
-- database contact form connection.

-## Existing Features
 ## Hero
 ![The Home page](assets/images/readme-file/1-home.png)